ChalmersGU-data-structure-courses/dsabook/src/markdown/09-trees-and-heaps/04b-information-flow.md

 ### Iteration, recursion, and information flow

 ::: TODO
+- Prio 1: move to separate online section
-- Prio 1: remove short subsections? or extend them
+- Prio 2: remove short subsections? or extend them
 - Prio 2: discuss when to use iteration, recursion, BFS, DFS, etc, etc
 :::